Automation-Research-Team/artros/aist_handeye_calibration/README.md

 - **Calibrating cameras** -- Estimate a relative transformation between the camera and the robot by showing an AR marker to the camera while moving the robot to several known key poses.
 - **Checking calibration results** -- Validate the estimated transformation by showing a marker to the camera and then commanding the robot to move its tooltip to the center of the marker.

-The calibration is possible under the following two cases:
+The calibration is possible under the following two situations:

 - **eye_on_hand** -- Camera is mounted on the end-effector of the robot.
 - **eye_on_base** -- Camera is fixed to the stationary environment.

 ## Step 0: Preparing an AR marker

-A square AR marker, [ArUco](http://www.uco.es/investiga/grupos/ava/node/26), is required for calibration.
-Default marker used in this package is the one of ID=26, size=0.07 and margin=0.005 which can be found in `aist_handeye_calibration/markers/aruco-26-70-5.pdf`.
+A square AR marker, [ArUco](https://www.uco.es/investiga/grupos/ava/portfolio/aruco/), is required for calibration.
+Default marker used in this package is the one of ID=26, size=0.07 and margin=0.005 which can be found in [aist_handeye_calibration/markers/aruco-26-70-5.pdf](markers/aruco-26-70-5.pdf).
 Please print and paste it to a square plate of 80mm x 80mm size.
 Then, you should fix the marker plate to the environment(`eye_on_hand`) or to the end-effector(`eye_on_base`).

 If you want to use a marker with different ID or size, please visit [marker generator site](https://chev.me/arucogen).
 You should select `Original ArUco` dictionary and specify marker ID as well as its size you want.
 The configuration parameters also should be modified in accordance with the marker properties.
-Please see the section [Parameters for configuring calibration](#Parameters) for details.
+Please see the section [Parameters for configuring calibration](#parameters-for-configuring-calibration) for details.

 ## Step 1: Calibrating cameras